yyle88/gormmom/internal/docs/README_OLD_DOC.en.md

 Another issue I frequently face is that in English, opposite meanings are often expressed with words of varying lengths.
 For instance:
 `up/down`, `left/right`, `open/close`, `start/stop`, `public/private`.

-Programmers are often forced to choose from a limited set of words that only loosely fit the context, such as:
+Programmers are often forced to choose from a limited set of words that just loosely fit the context, such as:
 - `get/set`
 - `start/close`
 - `create/update/select/delete`.